Gotchas of defer in Go

 However, defer

-has nuances that lead to tricky bugs if not handled carefully.
+has nuances that could lead to tricky bugs.

 Those bugs are difficult to catch, partly because defer